urlearncloud/docker-session/docker container create/README.md

-# To create and run a Docker container using a Docker image
+# To create and run a Docker container using a Docker image, follow these steps:

 ## 1. Find or Pull a Docker Image

 You can either use a Docker image that you already have on your machine or pull one from Docker Hub (Docker's public repository of images).

+To search for an image :-

+docker search (image-name)

-docker search <image-name>
+Example :-  docker search nginx

+To pull an image from Docker Hub :-

+docker pull (image-name)

-docker pull <image-name>
+Example :-  docker pull nginx

-This will download the image to your local machine.
+This will download the latest nginx image to your local machine.

 ## 2. Create and Run a Container from the Image

 Use the docker run command to create and start a container from the pulled image.

+docker run -d --name (container-name) -p (host-port):(container-port) (image-name)

-docker run -d --name <container-name> -p <host-port>:<container-port> <image-name>
+Example  :-  docker run -d --name my-nginx-container -p 8080:80 nginx

-In this example:
+In this example :-

 -d runs the container in detached mode (in the background).